Anadea/anadea_blog/content/posts/ai-driven-software-development-guide-for-businesses/index.md

 ## How to Start AI Adoption

-Without a clear roadmap and use case prioritization, even the best AI-driven software development services won’t bring the expected results and improvements.
-That’s why we have prepared this step-by-step plan that will help you avoid the most common mistakes in AI implementation.
+Without a clear roadmap and use case prioritization, even the best AI-driven software development services won't bring the expected results and improvements.
+That's why we have prepared this step-by-step plan that will help you avoid the most common mistakes in AI implementation.

 The image below shows the steps that will help you strengthen your SDLC with AI tools.